-$R_1,\ldots,R_t$
+$$R_1,\ldots,R_t$$

-with the convention prominent in ARISTOTELean [small caps] logic that a judgment of the form "all S are P" counts as true only if there are in fact things with the property S. This convention has been dropped in newer logic.
-A judgment of this kind is represented symbolically in the form $(x)(S(x) \rightarrow P(x))$ [notation changed throughout!]; it counts as true if a thing x, insofar as it has the property S(x), always has the property P(x)as well-independently of whether there is anything with the property Sx at all.
+are the distinct predicate variables occurring in a given formula, with arities then the form $(x)(S(x) \to P(x))$; it counts as true if a thing x, insofar as it has the property S(x), always has the property P(x) as well-independently of whether there is anything with the property Sx at all.
 We will take up this topic again in connection with the deductive construction of predicate logic.
 (See § 4 pp. 106-107.)